wesslen/iviz-rstudio-workshop/README.md

 If you have an RStudio Cloud account, click this link: <https://rstudio.cloud/project/40182>

 If you don't have an account yet, you can sign up for a free account [https://rstudio.cloud](https://rstudio.cloud/).
 If you already have a [shinyapps.io](https://shinyapps.io) account, you can use those credentials instead.
-It's that easy.

-If that links doesn't work, you can create a new project from a GitHub repo, paste `` and click enter.
+If that links doesn't work, you can create a new project from a GitHub repo, paste `https://github.com/wesslen/iviz-rstudio-workshop.git` and click enter.
 If you go this route, proceed to install the packages as described below.

 ### 2) Run R/RStudio Locally